lastic/lastic.github.io/_posts/2024-06-16-LIGHTNING.md

 <!--more-->

-No this is not a blog post about how my MegaSTe what hit with lightning during a thunderstorm.
+No this is not a blog post about how my MegaSTe was hit with lightning during a thunderstorm.

 ![THUNDER](/assets/images/LIGHTNING/THUNDER.JPG)